CharielLee236/yishien.github.io/about.md

 ---
-layout: page
+layout: default
 title: About Me
 ---

-I'm a Digital Media Technology student from Xiamen University Malaysia seeking internship opportunities in the digital media industry to expand my knowledge and skills.
+# About Me

+I am a passionate individual with a strong interest in digital media.
+Here are some details about my background and experiences:

 ## Education